RODA/DialogCreator/API.md

 - Button

-  - Pressed feedback is built-in in Preview; your handler can trigger other UI changes.
+  - Pressed feedback is built-in in Preview; the handler can trigger other UI changes.
   - Event: 'click'

 - Slider